alexandreroman/second-brain-template/README.md

 *   **Google Antigravity**: This system is specifically architected to run with [Google Antigravity](https://antigravity.google).
 The agent leverages the custom skills defined in `.agent/skills/` to execute complex workflows autonomously.
 *   **External Tools**: The following tools must be installed on your system:
     *   **Git**: Required for version control and committing changes.
 Download from [git-scm.com](https://git-scm.com/downloads) or install via package manager (e.g., `winget install Git.Git` on Windows).
+    *   **Python**: Version 3.10 or higher is required to run the skills' scripts.
+Download from [python.org](https://www.python.org/downloads/) or install via package manager.
 *   **Environment Variables**: You must define the `GEMINI_API_KEY` environment variable for the agents to function correctly.
 This key authorizes the underlying models used by the skills.
 *   **User Profile**: You must initialize your profile by running the `/init` command before anything else.
-This information is stored in English in `.agent/skills/about-me/resources/profile.txt` and is used by the agent to personalize reviews and content processing.
+This information is stored in English in `.agent/skills/about-me/resources/profile.md` and is used by the agent to personalize reviews and content processing.

 ## Objective